Developer Guide

 The Architecture Diagram above describes the high-level design of TermiNUS and how the different components interact with each other.
 Below we will provide a quick overview of each component involved.

-class is the main entry point of the application and contains the main
+The Terminus class is the main entry point of the application and contains the main method used

 by Java as the starting function.